Crunch-io/ta-da/content/jobs/support-developer.md

 +++

 Crunch.io is an innovative analytics company in the market research industry.
 We offer a survey data analysis platform that allows market researchers, analysts, and marketers to collaborate in a secure, cloud-based environment, using an intuitive drag-and-drop interface.
 Crunch users can quickly gain insights from their data and communicate them to their clients.
-We are hiring a Customer Experience Manager to help us better understand our customers and to improve the product to meet their needs.
+We are hiring a Customer Experience Manager to help us better support our customers and to improve the product to meet their needs.

 In this position, you will